zooniverse/mobile/README.md

 - Make sure that you have access to the zooniverse Passbolt password manager
 - Download the development and distribution certs from the [Apple Developer Portal](https://developer.apple.com/account/ios/certificate/?teamId=888MXXMABP) to your keychain.

 Now you should be able to run the build script in the main directory.
-	`./buildiOS.sh`
+	`./buildiOS.sh patch`

+One thing to note here is you can either put either 'major', 'minor' or 'patch' in as parameter depending on the type of version update you want to do.

 If this is your first time building for iOS using fastlane you will be prompted for a password to decrypt the provisioning profiles stored in git.
 You can find the password in Passbolt under 'fastlane'.